lirsacc/py-gql/README.md

 Development setup
 -----------------

-Make sure you are using Python 3.6+ (you can run the tests under 3.5 but `other development tasks such as black are not guaranteed to work).

-Clone this repo and create a virtualenv before installing the development dependencies:
+Clone this repo and create a virtualenv before installing the development dependencies (make sure you are using Python 3.6+):

 ```bash
 git clone git@github.com:lirsacc/py-gql.git